BYLAWS OF MIDLAND WATER ASSOCIATION, INC.

 DUTIES OF DIRECTORS

-- The board of directors, subject to restrictions of law, the articles of incorporation and these by-laws, shall exercise all of the powers of the corporation, and, without prejudice to or limitation upon their general powers, it is hereby expressly provided that the board of directors shall have, and are hereby given, full power and authority in respect to the matters as hereinafter set forth to be exercised by resolution duly adopted by the board.
+- The board of directors, subject to restrictions of law, the articles of incorporation, and these bylaws, shall exercise all of the powers of the corporation, and, without prejudice to or limitation upon their general powers, it is hereby expressly provided that the board of directors shall have, and is hereby given, full power and authority in respect to the matters as hereinafter set forth to be exercised by resolution duly adopted by the board.

 - To levy assessments against the members of the corporation in such manner and upon such proportionate basis as the directors deem equitable, and to enforce collection of such assessments by the suspension of water service or other legal methods.
-The board of directors shall have the option to suspend the service of any member who has not paid such assessment within 30 days from the date the assessment was due.
-The corporation must give the member at least 15 days written notice at the address of the member on the books of the corporation of its intention to suspend such service if the assessment is not paid.
+The board of directors shall have the option to suspend the service of any member who has not paid such assessment within thirty (30) days from the date the assessment was due.
+The corporation must give the member at least fifteen (15) days written notice at the address of the member on the books of the corporation of its intention to suspend such service if the assessment is not paid.
 Upon payment of such assessments, and a disconnection fee of $50.00 and a reconnection fee of $25.00, service will be promptly restored to such a member (Amended 1/31/01).
+In addition to suspension of service, the board may pursue recovery of unpaid charges or assessments through means including, but not limited to, the placement of a lien on the member’s property in accordance with Oregon law, or referral of the delinquent account to a collection agency.
+In addition to the delinquent balance, the member shall be responsible for all costs incurred by the corporation in pursuing collection, including, but not limited to, attorney fees, court costs, lien filing fees, and collection agency charges;

 ARTICLE X